Actions

 Yes, there is a GitHub extension to access GitHub issues directly within the editor.
 For GitHub: Focus on Issues, I added the keybinding of opt-cmd-i to quickly open the issues panel.

-Nov 4, 2025 — Navigate VS Code Explorer panel using keyboard only
+Nov 4, 2025 — VS Code Explorer, keyboard-only navigation

 I can toggle the Explorer panel using cmd-b but I may want to navigate, open and close folders using keyboard only.
 The solution is to use cmd-shift-E. It focuses on the Explorer panel.

-Nov 4, 2024 — Resize VS Code panels without mouse
+Nov 4, 2024 — VS Code panels, resize without mouse

 I have been using the mouse to resize panels.
 This is an extra cognitive overload since I have to locate the mouse and then find the intersection between two or more panels.
 Also, when VS Code is open on my monitor or when I’m using it on my MacBook, the panel sizes remain dynamic.
 I wonder if there is a “Magnet”-like application for this.